elmiranda00/recommendation-engine-11/README.md

 ## License
 This project is a **personal proof of concept** intended for evaluation purposes only.
 It is not licensed for public distribution, modification, or commercial use.

-## Contact
-For questions or contributions, open an issue in this repository.